mwilliamson/mammoth.js/README.md

   * `convertImage`: by default, images are converted to `<img>` elements with the source included inline in the `src` attribute.
     Set this option to an [image converter](#image-converters) to override the default behaviour.

-  * `convertUnderline`: deprecated in favour of using style mappings to describe how to convert underlined text.
-    Set this option to [`mammoth.underline.element(name)`](#underline) to override the default behaviour.

   * `ignoreEmptyParagraphs`: by default, empty paragraphs are ignored.
     Set this option to `false` to preserve empty paragraphs in the output.